Anne Hutchinson: Death

-The Hutchinsons' settlement in this area coincided with the local unrest between the Colonists and the Indians.
+The Hutchinsons' settlement in this area coincided with the local unrest between the colonists and the Indians.
 The Director of New Netherland, Willem Kieft, had aroused the ire of the Indians by ordering attacks on their settlements in an effort to drive them from the region.
 Mrs. Hutchinson had a favourable relationship with the Narragansetts in Rhode Island, and she may have felt a false sense of safety among the Siwanoy of New Netherland.
 The Hutchinsons had been friendly to them, but the Indians diminished the New Netherland colony in a series of incidents known as Kieft's War.
 The fate of the Hutchinson family was summarised by LaPlante:

 The warriors then dragged the bodies into the house, along with the cattle, and burned the house to the ground.
 During the attack, Hutchinson's nine-year-old daughter Susanna was out picking blueberries; she was found, according to legend, hidden in the crevice of Split Rock nearby.
 She is believed to have had red hair, which was unusual to the Indians, and perhaps because of this curiosity her life was spared.
 She was taken captive, was named "Autumn Leaf" by one account, and lived with the Indians for two to six years (accounts vary) until ransomed back to her family members, most of whom were living in Boston.

 The exact date of the Hutchinson massacre is not known.
-The first definitive record of the occurrence was in John Winthrop's journal, where it was the first entry made for the month of September, though not dated.
+The first definitive record of the occurrence was in Winthrop's journal, where it was the first entry made for the month of September, though not dated.
 It took days or even weeks for Winthrop to receive the news, so the event almost certainly occurred in August 1643, and this is the date found in most sources.

 The reaction in Massachusetts to Hutchinson's death was harsh.
 The Reverend Thomas Weld wrote, "The Lord heard our groans to heaven, and freed us from our great and sore affliction....
 I never heard that the Indians in those parts did ever before this commit the like outrage upon any one family or families; and therefore God's hand is the more apparently seen herein, to pick out this woeful woman".
 Peter Bulkley, the pastor at Concord, wrote, "Let her damned heresies, and the just vengeance of God, by which she perished, terrify all her seduced followers from having any more to do with her leaven."

 Wampage claimed to have slain Hutchinson, and legend has it that he assumed her name after the massacre, calling himself "Anne Hoeck" to be honored by using the name of his most famous victim.
 Eleven years after the event, he confirmed a deed transferring the Hutchinsons' property to Thomas Pell, with his name on the document being given as "Ann Hoeck alias Wampage."